zero waste travel

 Bring your own reusable containers pre-packed with your favorite snacks, and if you run out, you’ll be set to refill them on the way at a farmer’s market or grocery store.
 If you’ve got the space or won’t have other options on the way, bring along the full container of your favorite, non-perishable snacks in the trunk and refill as needed.

 Don’t forget cloth napkins to help keep you, your clothes and your car clean.
-And for scraps like apple cores or banana peels, a sealed compost style bin is a must so you can dump into your compost once you get home or when you see a public composting spot on your travels.
+And for scraps like apple cores or banana peels, a sealed compost style bin is a must so you can dump the refuse into your compost once you get home or when you see a public composting spot on your travels.

 When going out for a sit-down meal, choose a place that uses non-plastic cutlery and dishes or bring your own.
 If you’re staying at a hotel or somewhere you can refrigerate leftovers, bring your resealable containers with you to the restaurant to prevent food waste and avoid having to deal with any take-out boxes.